The Key Earnings for Week 3 in December

 There are a surprising number of very interesting companies reporting this week, and it's not a time to rest on your laurels.
 Keep working.

-The action kicks off with Oracle (NASDAQ: ORCL).
+The action kicks off with Oracle (NYSE: ORCL).
 It’s a been mixed season for the tech bellwethers with IBM reporting weakness in enterprise spending and diverging trends, with decent software numbers but weaker hardware numbers.
 IBM also cited a notable drop in enterprise spending in September, which spooked the market.
 Cisco Systems then reported a set of results that were pretty much in line, and the market loved them.
 However, conditions don’t appear to have gotten any better and Oracle, as it proved this time last year, can be a bit of a wild card.
 Given that Oracle competes with IBM in many markets, these results will be a kind of litmus test for IBM's assertion that September heralded weakness in tech.

 Oracle needs to demonstrate that its cloud based acquisitions are working on track and, as ever, articulate its current competitive positioning viz a vis SAP, IBM and others across middleware,servers,data analytics and storage.
 IBM reported low single digit growth in middleware overall so Oracle is likely to set the tone for this segment of IT for the next quarter.
 It's something to look out for with Tibco reporting on Thursday too.